DylSAtk/SoftwareEngineering/README.md

 ## UI
 - Has to include a way to view a resident's care notes
-- Has to include a way to see positive / nuetral / negative care notes
+- Has to include a way to see positive / neutral / negative care notes
-- Has to show all residents in a locaiton
+- Has to show all residents in a location

 ## Resident Data and Care Note Data
 - Has to include a list of residents in a database that can be read from and written to